 Following the enclosure of Enfield Chase in 1777, society doctor Richard Jebb leased three adjoining plots of former Chase land and built a house that he named Trent Place, after Trento in the Tyrol, where he had cured the Duke of Gloucester of a serious illness.
 The house was progressively enlarged by successive owners and came to be known as Trent Park.
 Cockfosters found itself standing near the estate’s main gate and its growth from the end of the 18th century (when the Cock Inn was established) was in many ways as a service village for Trent Park.

-Christ Church and the nearby Trent Church of England school, (originally for girls and infants, now Trent CE primary school) were built at the expense of Robert Cooper Lee Bevan of Trent Park in the late 1830s.
+Christ Church (shown in the photo below) and the nearby Trent Church of England school, (originally for girls and infants, now Trent CE primary school) were built at the expense of Robert Cooper Lee Bevan of Trent Park in the late 1830s.

 Little then changed in the village for almost a hundred years except that a subscription-funded boys’ school opened in 1859 and two houses, Ludgrove Hall and Heddon Court, later became boys’ preparatory schools.

 After the Piccadilly line arrived in 1933, Heddon Court and Westpole Farm were sold for building and new streets were laid out.
 A shopping parade was built near the station.
+Shown in the photo at the top, the rebuilt Cock Inn is “a characteristic 1930s roadhouse by JCF James for Benskins,” according to Pevsner.
 By 1939 Cockfosters was fully built up south of the station and had spread west to meet New Barnet.

 The appearance of Cockfosters was significantly influenced by the war, not by bombing but because the conflict brought housebuilding to a standstill.
 When the process resumed afterwards it was constrained by the new green-belt regulations, so suburban expansion came to an abrupt halt north of the station.
 To the west, Barnet council built an estate of 419 homes – and commercial builders filled most of the remaining gaps during the 1950s.
 More recently some compact blocks of balconied apartments have been squeezed in.